IALA Risk Assessment toolbox

 Some Competent Authorities have expressed that they do not have the capacity needed to conduct such Risk Assessment in a professional manner.
 IALA would like to address the need for expertise in the use of the IALA Risk Assessment Toolbox, and the Academy has the possibility of providing advice on the use of the toolbox, participate in the delivery of Risk Assessments and facilitate contact with relevant experts.

-Please contact the Programme Manager, Mrs. Gerardine Delanoye, for more information via email@example.com
+Please contact the Capacity Building and Resources Manager, Mrs. Gerardine Delanoye, for more information via email@example.com